snaeling/crescent/README.md

 # crescent
 WIP mobile app for cohost.org

-Not really usable at the moment, but can view home feed*, tags, projects, comments, etc
+Not really usable at the moment, but can view home feed, tags, projects, comments, etc, as well as search for tags and projects.

-\* Implemented but not accessible as per current commit.
-Currently uses `#The Cohost Global Feed`!
+Content warnings/adult posts are hidden, but user preferences do not affect this behavior yet.

 ## API